 Three steps to help prevent dog heartworm when you are abroad:

 1. Mosquitoes need only a small amount of water to breed.
 Make sure you remove standing or stagnant water from your property in gutters, buckets, and open containers.
 Also prevent flying insects from entering your house.

-- Protect your dog from the outside, with a topical mosquito repellent.
-VECTRA 3D repels mosquitoes for 1 month.
+2. Protect your dog from the outside, with a topical mosquito repellent.
+VECTRA 3D repels and kills mosquitoes.